Lord Large

-Lord Large is a 60s-influenced Acid Jazz band formed by Stephen Large, a British keyboard-player currently in Squeeze (and previously in the Electric Soft Parade, a band who won a Q Award and a Mercury Music Prize nomination in 2002) and drummer Andrew Jones (from Ronnie Scotts Rejects).
+Lord Large is a 1960s-influenced acid jazz band formed by Stephen Large, a British keyboard-player currently in Squeeze (and previously in the Electric Soft Parade, a band who won a Q Award and a Mercury Music Prize nomination in 2002) and drummer Andrew Jones (from Ronnie Scotts Rejects).

 Career

-An album by Lord Large, The Lord's First XI, was released that featured Lord Large with some other artists namely Roy Phillips from The Peddlers, Clem Curtis of The Foundations, UK female soul singer Linda Lewis, Glenn Tilbrook and Dean Parrish.
+An album by Lord Large, The Lord's First XI, was released that featured Lord Large with some other artists namely Roy Phillips from the Peddlers, Clem Curtis of the Foundations, UK female soul singer Linda Lewis, Glenn Tilbrook and Dean Parrish.
 The album which contains a hidden bonus jam got a 4 star rating by Metro.
 It was given a 3 star rating by Mojo with Curtis' three songs as the highlights and "Stuck in a Wind Up" being the perfect Northern Soul dance floor filler.
-A number of singles were released including "Stuck in a Wind Up" by Lord Large feat Clem Curtis and "Left Right & Centre" by Lord Large feat.
-Dean Parrish.
+A number of singles were released including "Stuck in a Wind Up" by Lord Large feat Clem Curtis and "Left Right & Centre" by Lord Large featuring Dean Parrish.
 Parrish's single charted, peaking at No. 93 on 19 August 2016.

 Lord Large performs regularly with other musicians at the North Pole cocktail bar in Greenwich.

 Members

 Stephen Large

-Stephen Large has recorded and toured with the following artists: The Ordinary Boys, The Dualers and Squeeze.
+Stephen Large has recorded and toured with the following artists: the Ordinary Boys, the Dualers and Squeeze.
 He played organ on a Graham Coxon album.
 He has also recorded Glenn Tilbrook and has duetted with Glenn Tilbrook and Jools Holland.